Syncleus/Ferma/docs/annotations/overview.md

 name were to change.
 It is important to note that when a method is explicitly defined (doesnt use an annotation) then the method signature can be anything.

-Method names that are annotated must have one of the following prefixes: add, get, remove, set, is, can.
+Method names that are annotated must have one of the following prefixes: add, get, remove, set, is.
+Exactly which prefixes are varies from one annotation to the next so see the annotations detailed documentation to make that determination.
+It is also possible to override this behavior by setting the operation argument availible on most annotations which defaults to `AUTO` when not specified.

-Below specifies that annotations that can be used when defining a Frame's interface.
-By specifying the method argument and return types, the underlying graph is constrained to the interface specification.